5 stinging nettle benefits for your health

 Stinging nettles are abundant in summer but not so much in winter.
 We recommend using a freeze-dried formula in a capsule.
 It's the best and easiest way to benefit from this ingredient.

-We recommend trying our Skin Perfecting Complex, which combines skin calming ingredients with vegan amino acid proteins for healthy glowing skin.
+We recommend trying our Skin Perfecting Complex, which combines skin-calming ingredients like stinging nettle with vegan amino acid proteins for healthy glowing skin.

 Ready to reap the benefits of stinging nettle?

 While main may view stinging nettle as a weed that should be pulled out at the root, others have used it in traditional medicine for centuries.
 With its anti-inflammatory and anti-microbial properties, as well as its rich supply of vitamins and minerals such as iron, calcium, and vitamins A and C, stinging nettle is an excellent natural remedy.